avantipova/oasisnn/README.md

 ## Contact

-For inquiries or collaboration opportunities, please reach out to [mailto:info@leo-neurolab.ru](mailto:mailto:info@leo-neurolab.ru).
+For inquiries or collaboration opportunities, please reach out to [info@leo-neurolab.ru](mailto:mailto:info@leo-neurolab.ru).

 Thank you for joining us in the EmoEye project journey!